Erik1007/mildew-detection-project/README.md

 ## Introduction
 ********************

-A customer is in search of a more efficient way of determining if their crop (Cherry Leaves) has been infected with a powdery mildew fungus or if it is healthy.
+The customer is in search of a more efficient way of determining if their crop (Cherry Leaves) has been infected with a powdery mildew fungus or if it is healthy.
 Their current method of crop analysis is to manually inspect the leaves on every tree in their plantation, which is both time consuming and resource expensive.
 This project is to facilitate the means to create a Predictive Analysis Machine Learning Tool that can accurately and quickly determine if an uploaded image of a Cherry Leaf contains a healthy Cherry Leaf or one infected with a powdery Mildew.
 The outcome goal of this project is to positively impact the customers' profit margins by combining visual imagery with Machine Learning to save time, labour, resources and most of all, the health of the harvest.